 Sampling and Analysis Plan and Sampling Methodology Auditor's Opinion in nursery.
 CES collected surface water samples from upstream and downstream locations in Mill Stream.
 Sample depths Samples were collected and analysed from a range of depths, with the primary intervals being within the shallow fill (0-0.2 mbgl) and 0.5 m intervals and from underlying natural material.
-PB collected samples from a depth of up to 1 mbgl on the residential property, however samples selected for analysis were typically from the ground surface or In the Auditor's opinion, this sampling strategy was largely adequate to characterise the primary material types present on site.
-Fill material on the depot had significant layering (up to 13 layers over 3 m), with variable analysis were typically from the ground surface or 0.3 mbgl. composition and thickness.
-Three to four samples were collected per borehole by CES, with one to two analysed by the laboratory.
+In the Auditor's opinion, this sampling strategy was largely adequate to characterise the primary material types present or site.
+PB collected samples from a depth of up to 1 mbgl on the residential property, however samples selected for analysis were typically from the ground surface or 0.3 mbgl.
+Fill material on the depot had significant layering (up to 13 layers over 3 m), with variable composition and thickness.
+Three to four samples were collected pe borehole by CES, with one to two analysed by the laboratory.
 The sample depths are therefore not sufficient to characterise all fill material on the depot.
-Well construction In the Auditor's opinion the well AWT wells were installed to depths of 8-12 mbgl, with 4 or 6 m screen intervals.
+Well construction In the Auditor's opinion the well construction was acceptable.
+AWT wells were installed to depths of 8-12 mbgl, with 4 or 6 m screen intervals.
 The wells were constructed of 50 mm uPVC.
-A bentonite seal of approximately 1 m thick was placed above the screen. construction was acceptable.
+A bentonite seal of approximately 1 m thick was placed above the screen.
 CH2M installed five wells (GN1-GN5), three replacing the AWT wells that were lost or destroyed, plus two additional wells (GN4 and GN5).
 The wells were installed to depths of 4-10 mbgl, with 3 m screen intervals.
 Wells were constructed of 50 mm PVC screen and casing.
 The annulus was filled with 2 mm filter sand around the screen, with 0.5 m of bentonite pellets used to seal the well and cement slurry used to backfill the well to the ground surface.
 CES installed five wells on the site (BH101-BH105) and five wells offsite to the southwest (BH106-BH110).
 Wells were constructed of 40 mm uPVC pipe, with 1.5 m stainless steel screen intervals typically installed at a depths of either 2-3.5 mbgl or 3.5-4 mbgl.
 The screen interval was backfilled with gravel to 0.5-1 m above the screen.
 Bentonite chips were used to fill the well to the ground surface.
-Sample collection method Sample collection by auger and Soil: AWT predominantly collected soil samples by pushtube, with some samples collected by hand auger and hollow flight auger. in loss of volatiles.
-Volatiles were contaminants of concern at the shed and maintenance areas, During the CH2M Stage 1 DSI, soil samples were collected by hand auger for the first 1.2 mbgl, with deeper bores advanced by pushtube or solid stem auger.
-Pushtubes were fitted with clear PVC sleeves and sand however were not detected above the PQL.
+Sample collection method Sample collection by auger and Soil: AWT predominantly collected soil samples by pushtube, with some samples collected by hand auger and hollow flight auger. test pit has the potential to result in loss of volatiles.
+Volatiles were contaminants of concern at the shed and maintenance areas, however were not detected above the PQL.
 The sampling methods are unlikely to have resulted in significant volatile loss.
+During the CH2M Stage 1 DSI, soil samples were collected by hand auger for the first 1.2 mbgl, with deeper bores advanced by pushtube or solid stem auger.
+Pushtubes were fitted with clear PVC sleeves and sand